 Streamline maintenance tasks with work orders

 It is not easy monitoring maintenance tasks across a wide range of equipment or assets.
-However, maintenance management software streamlines maintenance tasks by creating and managing work orders, enabling you to easily monitor progress.
+However, maintenance management system streamlines maintenance tasks by creating and managing work orders, enabling you to easily monitor progress.

 Work orders can be created based on inspection failures, preventive maintenance reminders, or other identified issues.
 Supervisors can assign maintenance tasks to technicians and monitor repair progress easily.